szg0062/RNA_Annotation_Project/README.md

-In the **mirnome-mutations folder**, you will  find all the necessary python scripts to create a conda environment to annonate the resulting VCF.
-For better understanding of these scripts please refer to the protocol of this program (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8686061/).

-Unfortunately, I have not been able to figure out how to get this program to function to process the annotated VCF generated from the scripts above.
+Unfortunately, I have not been able to figure out how to get this annotation program to function to process to gen an annotated VCF generated from the scripts above.
 However, I hope you will find this repo helpful.

+For better understanding of the annotation scripts please refer to the protocol of this program (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8686061/).

 Sample data is provided in **Sample_Control_File folder** .
 Due to this being preliminary data for an ongoing project and the size of the files in this analysis, I tried providing only one file for this analysis.
 But, the one file was too large for Github.
-To address this issue, I will
+To address this issue, I will copy lines and input in a new file titled Sample_data.vcf.
+For the demo, you will use the five scripts in the Scripts_for_miRNA_Processing folder.